chadmcrowell/k8s-up-and-running/kubectl/cheat-sheet.md

 # output the yaml manifest for all storage class resources in the default namespace
 kubectl get sc -o yaml

+# view the volumes attached to nodes (non-namespaced)
+kubectl get volumeattachments

 ```